swdavey/wphol/workshop/mds_read_replicas.md

     ![Wordpress WPCcode plugin activation](../images/WP-plugins-snippets-wpcode-activate.png)

 6. A new menu option called "Code Snippets" will now be visible in the left side menu (you may have to scroll down to see it).
-    Click on "Code Snippets"
+    Click on "Code Snippets".

     ![Wordpress WPCOde snippet menu](../images/WP-plugins-wpcode_menu.png)

-7. Click on "+ Add Snippet" in the left-hand menu and then hover your mouse over "Add Your Custom Code (New Snippet)" option.
-This will cause a new button, "Use snippet" to be displayed.
+7. Click on **either** the "Add New" button in the main page **or** the "+ Add Snippet" menu item in the left-hand menu.
+Move your mouse over "Add Your Custom Code (New Snippet)" option.
+This will cause a new blue button to be displayed called "Use snippet".
 Click on it.

     ![Wordpress WPCode add new snippet](../images/WP-plugins-wpcode-add_new.png)